srikantpatnaik/gnu-linux.org/content/Firefox-market-place-installation.rst

         mysqladmin -uroot create zamboni

-* Make sure there is no password for the mysql
+* Be sure there is no password for the mysql

 ::